BenGOsborn/Markotplace/README.md

 -   Auto deployment system (using some easy to use application)
 -   GitHub actions auto deployment

--   Change the .env files to have the domain name instead of the URL for the frontend and backend and then use that with NGINX and the deployment scripts
+-   Maybe make the .env files contain some of the ports for the docker compose as well which then affect the nginx configs ???
 -   Update the dev environment to use the same ports as the .env files
 -   Make a new user for the app to run on

 -   The problem is that the template is not being filled out by docker compose properly - it is unclear why (update the dev version of docker compose too)

--   It seems that the 'command' is preventing nginx from running the template script - how can I work around this
--   Maybe consider changing from frontend hostname to backend host name ???? (because now the backend is not getting the certificate properly ?)
+-   Now there is a new problem - the BACKEND_HOSTNAME is not being sent to the "frontend" container and as a result it is sending data to "undefined" hostname